10 ways to workout at home while supporting local businesses, instructors

 Basecamp Fitness is making it easy to workout at home with daily workout ideas and live daily workouts.
 Basecamp has one location in Madison on Monroe Street, but another is expected to open on Junction Road.
 It also has a free app and is doing an at-home challenge if you want to have more of a community feel to your workout.
 The live workouts are led by instructors at other cities, which is a fun way to interact with new trainers.

 Join Peter Kraus for no equipment needed workouts at home.
 Peter Kraus, who was a contestant on “The Bachelor,” owns a gym in Middleton called Peter Kraus Fitness.
-On March 20, he hosted a free workout on Instagram live at noon, so you can still watch it on @peterkrauswi on Instagram until March 21 at noon if you want to try out one of his classes.
-From then on, Kraus is going to offer a subscription-based live workout starting next week.
+Kraus is offering a subscription-based live workout for $35.
 He will have classes Monday-Saturday, with Sunday being a day of rest.
-He’ll post on his Instagram with more information on how to subscribe.

 Perennial has two locations, one in Fitchburg and one in Madison.
 Currently all in-studio classes are currently canceled, but online sessions are available.
 Those who are already members are asked to continue monthly membership and non-members are asked to make donations of $20, $50 or $108 for online offerings.
 Perennial hosts a couple classes a day that can be streamed on YouTube.
 Surya Cafe, Perennial’s sister cafe, is also offering a take-home menu with family-sized portions and EatStreet delivery.